 Kurt Weber, ATA director of marketing, agrees that seminars are a prime way for presenters and attendees to connect.

 “Seminars at the ATA Show are valuable because they cater to ATA’s most dedicated independent retailers,” said Kurt Weber, ATA’s director of marketing.
 “These folks get up early, pay attention and ask questions because they’re focused on improving their businesses.
 They make an excellent and receptive audience.”

-Attendance for the 30 seminars at the 2014 Show in Nashville, Tennessee, was a record-setting 1,167.
-The previous high of 1,132 was set at the 2009 Show in Indianapolis.
-With the Show’s return to Indianapolis for seven of the next nine years beginning in 2015, seminar attendance might set a new record.
+Attendance for the 30 seminars at the 2015 Show in Indianapolis, Indiana, was a record-setting 1,305.
+The previous high of 1,167 was set at the 2014 Show in Nashville.
+With the Show’s return to Nashville for 2016, seminar attendance might set a new record.
 It’s a prime opportunity to present your knowledge to a rapt audience.

 What You Should Know